AnthroTek-Engineering/BioJAK/README.md

 BioJAK
 ======
 AnthroTek BioJAK Code.

 Arduino code does not include necessary libraries.

 All required dependancies and full system are on the RPi Image.

+Contact john.hogg@anthrotek.ca for Trial Image.
+Or compile your own system with provided code.

 Plug and Play Instructions: